 - You may get tired of hearing it, but it’s essential to practice self-care.
 Engage in activities that help reduce stress (exercise, meditation, or spending time in nature or with pets).
 Check out our Downloadable Resources for more tips, including how to get started with Calm Breathing and How to Tolerate Uncertainty.

-- Learn more about how you can educate yourself on environmental issues and take action/concrete steps to reduce your environmental impact, like reducing energy consumption and recycling.
+- Learn more about how you can educate yourself on environmental issues and take action.
+Concrete steps to reduce your environmental impact, like reducing energy consumption and recycling, can help alleviate stress around the climate.

 Engage in a Mindful Way